min2ha/ukwa-site/content/target/23916/index.en.md

   "subject": "Ebola Outbreak, West Africa 2014"
 }

-# Society for applied microbiology: Tackling the Ebola crisis - a blog

 Blog of Louise Hill-King, microbiologist, on working in the Ebola Diagnostics Centre in Sierra Leone.